udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-3-name-of-lesson/demos/overlap_python/README.md

 Let's see overlap detection in action here, again in python.
+You'll be implementing this in an exercise in the Udacity workspace, but I'll be giving you a quick demo here, in my terminal.

     import re